Sazar24/react-starter/README.md

 This repository has  **basic** settings for building React application.
-It is designed to self use and propably gonna grow with time.
+It is designed for self use and propably gonna grow with time.
 #
 Build in settings:
 - React / ReactDOM
 - Parcel Bundler
+- Jest (with ES6 Syntax tolerance)
 - separated ./src/components directory

 + no css framework